grenillo/multi-room_chat_system/README.md

+PRIOR TO DEPLOYING:
+    run "go mod tidy" into a terminal while in the /multi-room_chat_system file, this will ensure all libraries are installed to run this project

 How to deploy:

     1. To use the multi-room chat system you must first ensure your terminal is in the ./multi-room_chat_system/main